Clay Shaw: Later disclosures

 In 1979, Richard Helms, former Director of the CIA, testified under oath that Shaw had been a part-time contact of the Domestic Contact Service (DCS) of the CIA, where Shaw volunteered information from his travels abroad, mostly to Latin America.
-Like Shaw, 150,000 Americans (businessmen, and journalists, etc.) had provided such information to the DCS by the mid-1970s "on a nonclandestine basis", and that "such acts of cooperation should not be confused with an actual Agency relationship".
+He did so from 1948 till at least 1956.
+Shaw was one of approximately 150,000 Americans (including businessmen and journalists) who had provided such information to the DCS by the mid-1970s "on a nonclandestine basis", and that "such acts of cooperation should not be confused with an actual Agency relationship".

 In popular culture

 Tommy Lee Jones portrayed Shaw in Oliver Stone's 1991 film JFK.
 He was nominated for the Academy Award for Best Supporting Actor for the role.